martinbjeldbak/self-hosted/README.md

 1. Sit back and wait until you have a fully configured PiHole running in about 5-10 minutes

 You may need to make some changes in [`hosts.yml`](/hosts.yml) to match the static IP of your Raspberry Pi

+## On the list to do

+- [ ] Use docker secrets over environment files
+- [ ] Make all services work over HTTPS